 Human Development and Family Science at Ohio State is a multidisciplinary program specializing in the understanding of human development and behavior within personal social environments.
 Our program focuses particularly on this understanding in intimate and familial relationships.

-You'll have the opportunity to learn many different perspectives in human development but all are united through an emphasis that people develop and adapt because of multiple interconnected factors (e.g. genes, family relationships, school, community, society) and can only be fully understood when their social contexts are considered.
+As a student, you'll have opportunities to learn many different perspectives in human development, but all are united through an emphasis that people develop and adapt because of multiple interconnected factors (e.g. genes, family relationships, school, community, society) and can only be fully understood when their social contexts are considered.

-In your studies you will learn about the origins of human development, behavior and learning as well as how to best foster human adaptation through prevention and intervention efforts for people and the social environments they live.
+In your studies, you will learn about the origins of human development, behavior and learning as well as how to best foster human adaptation through prevention and intervention efforts for people and their social environments.

-When you major in Human Development and Family Science you'll work with and learn from faculty members who are extremely productive scholars and valuable mentors.
-They are published in top journals, receive funding from national organizations for their research and help students do the same.
+Our faculty members are extremely productive scholars and valuable mentors to students.
+They publish in top journals, receive research funding from national organizations and help students do the same.

 Doctor of Philosophy in Human Development and Family Science